An Overview of

 A question should come to you now.
 “Why don’t you repair the tear in the back of the disc to prevent future herniations?”
 The answer comes from the discussion of the anatomy of the wall of the disc (discussed elsewhere in this web site).
 There is no blood supply to the disc so there is no opportunity to heal.
 Just like a tear of an ACL ligament in the knee won’t heal, the disc wall will not repair itself.
 The tear is permanent.
 This is why there is about a 10% chance of recurrent herniations from the original tear in the disc.
 A recurrent herniation can occur with previous surgery or even if there has been no surgery at all.

-For more information on lumbar microdiscectomy or orthopedic spine treatment options, please contact Dr. Corenman at his Vail, Colorado office at 970-479-5895.
+For more information on lumbar microdiscectomy, please contact spine surgeon and back pain specialist Dr. Donald Corenman at his Vail, Aspen, Denver and Grand Junction, Colorado area office.